 RMTs are required to obtain informed consent to treatment.
 Informed consent supports patient safety, clinical decision-making, and predictable and desired outcomes.
-Obtaining consent is both a professional obligation, as well as a legal obligation under two BC statutes (the Health Care (Consent) and Care Facility (Admission) Act and Infants Act).
+Obtaining consent is both a professional obligation, as well as a legal obligation under two BC statutes: the Health Care (Consent) and Care Facility (Admission) Act and the Infants Act.

-The CMTBC standard of practice on consent took effect on January 15, 2019.
+CMTBC’s Consent Standard of Practice took effect on January 15, 2019.
 CMTBC’s Bylaws require RMTs to comply with the standard of practice on consent.
-This standard of practice complements CMTBC’s Code of Ethics and provincial legislation, and defines practice expectations for RMTs in terms of how to obtain consent for delivery of massage therapy.
+The consent standard complements CMTBC’s Code of Ethics and provincial legislation, and defines practice expectations for RMTs in terms of how to obtain consent for delivery of massage therapy.

 Below, RMTs will find three types of resources to help them understand and apply the CMTBC standard of practice on consent:

 Click on the links below to read detailed case studies that help RMTs understand and apply the standard of practice on consent:

 Do existing patients from prior to January 15, 2019 need to sign a consent form?

-No. Until the introduction of the new consent standard of practice, which came into effect on January 15, 2019, verbal or written consent to delivery of massage therapy was acceptable.
+No. Until the introduction of the Consent Standard of Practice which came into effect on January 15, 2019, verbal or written consent to delivery of massage therapy was acceptable.

 Under the Consent Standard of Practice, written consent — obtained through a signature on a consent form — is only required at a new patient’s initial treatment.

-Any subsequent consent may be obtained verbally (and must be documented in the patient’s record).
+Any subsequent consent may be obtained verbally and must be documented by the RMT in the patient’s record.

 If an RMT has treated a patient prior to January 15, 2019, that patient is not a new patient and the RMT does not have to request that the patient sign a consent form.
 However, if the treatment approach changes or if the patient’s clinical presentation changes and requires a change in direction of treatment, verbal consent must be sought and recorded by the RMT in the patient’s health record.
 Patients must be advised that consent can be withdrawn at any time, and a new treatment approach can be negotiated as needed.